 The Mixbook template collection is extensive.
 And they all look great with tasteful designs and elegant layouts.
 The problem is that more isn’t always better.
-While they make an effort to make each template distinct, there is some repetition as you make your way through the template catalog.
+They make an effort to make each template distinct.
+But there is some repetition as you make your way through the template catalog.

 Shutterfly has a smaller template collection.
 The categories are very similar, with family, wedding, and travel photo book options.
 They don’t have the same number to choose from as Mixbook.
 But each template has a unique design that’s distinct from the others.
 You don’t experience the same browsing fatigue in the Shutterfly library.

 Shutterly also has a Designer Collection of books.
 They’ve been designed by people you might recognize.
 They do cost more money, but they offer an extra level of classy design.
-And the Disney Family Adventures is one the kids will enjoy.
+And the Disney Family Adventures photo book is one your kids will enjoy.

 The Mixbook interface is easy to follow and intuitive.
-It only takes you a couple of seconds to understand the drag and drop system for adding photos to a page.
+It only takes a couple of seconds to understand the drag-and-drop system for adding photos to a page.
 And the adjustment tools are clearly labeled and easily accessible.
 It doesn’t take long to get everything sitting perfectly on the pages.

 Computer-savvy users will get on fine with both websites.
-But many members of the Mixbook and Shutterfly key demographic might find computers difficult.
+But many in the Mixbook and Shutterfly key demographic might find computers difficult.
 Many will have an easier time with the Mixbook website.